-Editor’s note: Recently completing a month-long celebration of Black authors, we believe Liz’s suggestions below can be a meaningful way to both kick off Lent and to continue to honor and learn from our Black brothers and sisters.
+Editor’s note: Originally published March 3, 2022, we believe Liz’s suggestions below, after completing a month-long celebration of Black authors, can be a meaningful way to both kick off Lent and to continue to honor and learn from our Black brothers and sisters.

 A year or so ago, as Ash Wednesday 2021 approached, I considered whether there was anything I wanted to give up for Lent.
 Past years’ choices included chocolate, meat, and Facebook.
 (I’m not sure which was the most difficult of those three.)

 As I thought about it last year, however, I thought about how much I had been reading.
 When I graduated from seminary in 2019, I was quite aware that the vast majority of my seminary-assigned readings were written by men.
 And so, after graduating, I had been intentionally seeking out female authors.
 Unfortunately—partly because I’m White and partly because many of my circles are White-dominated and partly because living in the U.S. means dealing with White Supremacy—“female authors” too often means, by default, “White female authors.”

 I believed (and still do believe) that our theology, spirituality, and communities are severely warped if we’re only learning from White folks, just as surely as these things are severely warped if we’re only learning from men.
 But it didn’t necessarily come naturally to put this belief into practice.